dsapandora/shajin/README.md

 # Twitter Bot - Sentiment Analysis

 ## Overview
 This project involves a Twitter Bot that performs sentiment analysis on tweets.
 The bot listens for requests on Twitter and posts back an image of the analysis to the user who requested it.
-You can follow and interact with the bot on Twitter: [@PySentimentBot](https://twitter.com/PySentimentBot).

 ## Dependencies
 The project uses the following libraries:
 - `tweepy` for interacting with the Twitter API